 David Thomas Cotter is an academic and musician, lecturing and performing on the international stage.

-He has performed and presented in 25 countries (Belgium, Bulgaria, Canada, Cyprus, Denmark, England, Finland, Germany, Greece, Hong Kong, Lithuania, Malaysia, the Netherlands, Northern Ireland, Norway, Portugal, Romania, Russia, Scotland, Serbia, Singapore, South Africa, Switzerland, Turkey, and the USA).
-He is currently supporting Dr Jordan Peterson on his world tour.
+He has performed and presented in 29 countries (Belgium, Bulgaria, Canada, Cyprus, Denmark, England, Finland, Germany, Greece, Hong Kong, Italy, Latvia, Lithuania, Malaysia, the Netherlands, Northern Ireland, Norway, Portugal, Romania, Russia, Scotland, Serbia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, and the USA).
 His doctoral research at the University of Cambridge concerns collaboration in musical performance.
 Recent publications include ‘The Guitar Reimagined’ (co-authored with Dr Marc Estibeiro) in Rethinking the Musical Instrument and ‘The Creative Musical Mediation of Order and Chaos’ in Jordan Peterson: Critical Responses.
-He is co-editor of a forthcoming volume on electronic music, written for The Critic, and has co-organised conferences and taught at the universities of Cambridge, Leeds, and Surrey.
+He is co-editor of Collaboration, Engagement and Tradition in Contemporary and Electronic Music: NoiseFloor Perspectives (Routledge, 2024), has written for The Critic, and co-organised conferences and taught at the universities of Cambridge, Leeds, and Surrey.
 In 2022 he was awarded an Honours Fellowship by The Center for European Renewal in association with The Vanenburg Society and The PAIDEIA Forum.

 David is active as a composer (see Composition), educator (see Teaching), and as a journalist (see Journalism).
-He has built self-playing guitar robots at the University of Oslo in Norway, conducted the University College Durham Orchestra, performed with the Choir of Sidney Sussex College Cambridge, sung for the Prime Minister of Singapore, managed an NFT marketplace, taught public speaking, judged international debating competitions, and featured in a number of films (including The Batman, Red Joan, Mammals, and The Machines That Built America).
+He has built self-playing guitar robots at the University of Oslo (Norway), helped to develop a Virtual Guitar Instructor through Biometrics Informed Human—Computer Interaction at the University of Manchester, conducted the University College Durham Orchestra, performed with the Choir of Sidney Sussex College Cambridge, sung for the Prime Minister of Singapore, managed an NFT marketplace, taught public speaking, judged international debating competitions, and featured in a number of films (including The Batman, Red Joan, Mammals, and The Machines That Built America).

-He has performed and presented in 25 countries (Belgium, Bulgaria, Canada, Cyprus, Denmark, England, Finland, Germany, Greece, Hong Kong, Lithuania, Malaysia, the Netherlands, Northern Ireland, Norway, Portugal, Romania, Russia, Scotland, Serbia, Singapore, South Africa, Switzerland, Turkey, and the USA).
-He is currently supporting Dr Jordan Peterson on his world tour.
+He has performed and presented in 29 countries (Belgium, Bulgaria, Canada, Cyprus, Denmark, England, Finland, Germany, Greece, Hong Kong, Italy, Latvia, Lithuania, Malaysia, the Netherlands, Northern Ireland, Norway, Portugal, Romania, Russia, Scotland, Serbia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, and the USA).
 His doctoral research at the University of Cambridge concerns collaboration in musical performance.
 Recent publications include ‘The Guitar Reimagined’ (co-authored with Dr Marc Estibeiro) in Rethinking the Musical Instrument and ‘The Creative Musical Mediation of Order and Chaos’ in Jordan Peterson: Critical Responses.
-He is co-editor of a forthcoming volume on electronic music, written for The Critic, and has co-organised conferences and taught at the universities of Cambridge, Leeds, and Surrey.
+He is co-editor of Collaboration, Engagement and Tradition in Contemporary and Electronic Music: NoiseFloor Perspectives (Routledge, 2024), has written for The Critic, and co-organised conferences and taught at the universities of Cambridge, Leeds, and Surrey.
 In 2022 he was awarded an Honours Fellowship by The Center for European Renewal in association with The Vanenburg Society and The PAIDEIA Forum.

 David is active as a composer (see Composition), educator (see Teaching), and as a journalist (see Journalism).
-He has built self-playing guitar robots at the University of Oslo in Norway, conducted the University College Durham Orchestra, performed with the Choir of Sidney Sussex College Cambridge, sung for the Prime Minister of Singapore, managed an NFT marketplace, taught public speaking, judged international debating competitions, and featured in a number of films (including The Batman, Red Joan, Mammals, and The Machines That Built America).
+He has built self-playing guitar robots at the University of Oslo (Norway), helped to develop a Virtual Guitar Instructor through Biometrics Informed Human—Computer Interaction at the University of Manchester, conducted the University College Durham Orchestra, performed with the Choir of Sidney Sussex College Cambridge, sung for the Prime Minister of Singapore, managed an NFT marketplace, taught public speaking, judged international debating competitions, and featured in a number of films (including The Batman, Red Joan, Mammals, and The Machines That Built America).

 Affiliations